carbonOS 2022.1 is pre-release software!

 Installing onto VirtualBox

-For the best experience, I’d recommend testing carbonOS through
+For the best experience & compatibility, I’d recommend testing carbonOS through

 GNOME Boxes.
 Running carbonOS on VirtualBox is possible, but there are known